 Plaintiff is a veteran who sought treatment at the Dwight D. Eisenhower VA Medical Center ("VA") located in Leavenworth, Kansas.
-Wisner treated plaintiff and provided medical care for plaintiff's shoulder and back injuries between 2011 and 2014.
-Wisner also prescribed medication for plaintiff's pain related to these injuries.
+Wisner treated plaintiff and provided medical care for plaintiff's back injury.
+Wisner also prescribed medication for plaintiff's pain related to this injury.

 Wisner was a physician's assistant ("PA") for the VA, but represented himself to plaintiff and the public as a medical doctor.